-Use this citation method only if there is no other reference category that fits the work and does not have a parent or overaching publication, for example book, journals, TED talks, YouTube videossocial media, or Wikipedia
+Use this citation method only if there is no other reference category that fits the work and does not have a parent or overarching publication, for example book, journals, TED talks, YouTube videos, social media, or Wikipedia.

 Remember to put your References in alphabetical order, use hanging indentations, and double space them